Airport and Transport

 There is no vaccination required for entering Australia.
 However, if you enter Australia from a yellow fever declared country but do not hold a vaccination certificate you will receive a Yellow Fever Action Card for further information.
 More information can be found on the Department of Health of the Australian Government website.

-The Congress Hosts and Congress Managers have arranged for photography onsite throughout the event.
-The images may be used for post-Congress reports, case studies, marketing collateral and supplied to industry media if requested.
+The Meeting Hosts and Meeting Managers have arranged for photography onsite throughout the event.
+The images may be used for post-Meeting reports, case studies, marketing collateral and supplied to industry media if requested.
 If you do not wish for your photo to be taken, please inform the photographer and move out of camera range.

 Planning your trip

-Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Congress.
-This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.
+Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Meeting.
+This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Meeting.